-1. It’s ok to be friends with your clients There is more to social media than Facebook and Twitter.
+1. Online branding can be personal, so it’s ok to be friends with your clients There is more to social media than Facebook and Twitter.
 Today, more and more business minds are trying to connect to people in like-minded, closed groups circles.
 Just a few years ago, they were connecting via Google or Yahoo groups.
-But with the spawn of social

-1. It’s ok to be friends with your clients
+1. Online branding can be personal, so it’s ok to be friends with your clients

 There is more to social media than Facebook and Twitter.
 Today, more and more business minds are trying to connect to people in like-minded, closed groups circles.
 Just a few years ago, they were connecting via Google or Yahoo groups.
 But with the spawn of social media and online conversation, came a whole new league of applications to enhance community activities and professional relationships.
 From forums and special groups such as LinkedIn, Ning and Yuku, there are now various other online hosted community platforms that help you to manage, track and communicate with your end users in no time.
 And when it comes to clients both new and old, there is nothing they want more.
 So get out there and begin connecting, collaborating and engaging with clients, colleagues and fellow industry professionals.

 Everyone loves free stuff and when it comes to creating a buzz and driving traffic to your site, there is no better way.
 Online exclusives and contests are a great tool to spark initial interest and/or get people talking.
 And don’t forget about your potential clients.
 Beginning a professional relationship with something to offer will speak volumes for your agency’s reputation and exposure.
 Also, be creative.
 Giveaways don’t have to cost your agency tons of money.
 Wallpapers, coupon codes and advice are not only welcomed, but highly regarded!
 So be a little generous with your next posting or status update; you never know who’s watching.